I do the job that most anchormans ought to be doing.

 There's no digging into this.

-There is simply the media bending and shaping and flaking and forming and reporting all this in such a way they have still accomplish two things.
+There is simply the media bending and shaping and flaking and forming and reporting all this in such a way as to accomplish two things.

 And the other half of it is that no matter what the Republicans say, it's mean-spirited, extremist, and benefits the rich.